Update: The Alumni Race Scheduled for August 5th, 2020 has been cancelled due to the public health guidelines.

 To motivate the athletes to work hard we will be rewarding top 15 club shirts to the top 15 runners.
 The top 15 will be established by points.
 Over summer points will be awarded as follows: Saturday-1pt; afternoon practice-1pt; timed runs - 1st five runners-5pt, next five-3pt, next five-1pt (each).
 Shirts will be handed out at the start of school but will continue to change hands until the end of the season.
-During school points will be awarded as follows: Saturday-1pt; morning practice-1pt; timed runs - 1st five runners-5pt, next five-3pt, next five-1pt (each); races - 1st five runners-10pt, next five-6pt, next five-2pt (each).
+During school points will be awarded as follows: Saturday-1pt; morning/afternoon practice-1pt; timed runs - 1st five runners-5pt, next five-3pt, next five-1pt (each); races - 1st five runners-10pt, next five-6pt, next five-2pt (each).
 This is an award for performance and attendance.

 As a runner, you will be expending a lot of energy.
 To replace that energy, you need to eat.
 It is not only important to pay attention to what you eat, but also how much you eat.
 If you are eating the wrong food or not enough food, your body will not be able to perform at its top level.
 On top of eating, you need to hydrate, before and after working out.

 Shoes are the most important item for a distance runner.
 The wrong shoe or a worn-down shoe can lead to injuries which can lead to costly medical bills.
-If you are going to do cross country and distance track you need at least two pairs a year I recommend that you have three pairs a year (June-September, October-January, February-May).
-Running shoes are different than gym/workout or tennis shoes.
-I recommend if it is your first time getting running shoes you should go to Snails Pace (1040 E Imperial Hwy, Brea, CA) because they will help you pick the right shoe for your running style.
+If you are going to do cross country and distance track you need at least two pairs a year.
+I recommend that you have three pairs a year (June-September, October-January, February-May).
+Running shoes are different from gym/workout or tennis shoes.
+If it is your first time getting running shoes you should go to Snails Pace (1040 E Imperial Hwy, Brea, CA) because they will help you pick the right shoe for your running style.
 After that you can try to find the same shoe at your local store or online.
 Another store you can visit is Road Runner (1835 Newport Blvd, Ste A-101, Costa Mesa, CA).

 Summer Voluntary Donation: